 Embedded media clicks: Clicks to view a photo or video in the Tweet

-Engagements: Total number of times a user interacted with a Tweet.
-Clicks anywhere on the Tweet, including retweets, replies, follows, likes, links, cards, hashtags, embedded media, username, profile photo, or Tweet expansion
+Engagements: Total number of times someone interacted with a Tweet.
+Clicks anywhere on the Tweet, including Retweets, replies, follows, likes, links, cards, hashtags, embedded media, username, profile photo, or Tweet expansion

-Engagement rate: Number of engagements divided by impressions
+Engagement rate: The number of engagements divided by the number of impressions

-Follows: Times a user followed you directly from the Tweet
+Follows: Times someone began following you directly from the Tweet

 Hashtag clicks: Clicks on hashtag(s) in the Tweet

-Impressions: Times a user is served a Tweet in timeline or search results
+Impressions: Times people were served a Tweet in timeline or search results

-Permalink clicks: Clicks on the Tweet permalink (desktop only)
+Permalink clicks: Clicks on the Tweet's permalink (desktop only)

-Shared via email: Times a user emailed the Tweet to someone
+Shared via email: Times someone emailed the Tweet to others

-User profile clicks: Clicks on the name, @handle, or profile photo of the Tweet author
+User profile clicks: Clicks on the name, @handle, or profile photo of the Tweet's author

 How far back will the Tweets load?